You can’t control the market, but you can control your preparation

 Question: Isn’t this just about having a positive mindset?

-Answer: Not exactly.
-Mindset is part of it, but preparation is action.
-It’s the tangible work—the research, the practice, the planning—that builds genuine confidence, not just wishful thinking.
+Answer: No. Mindset is part of it, but preparation is action.
+It’s the Concrete work, the research, the practice, the planning, that builds genuine confidence, not just wishful thinking.

 Question: What if I prepare and still fail?